matpri/EPLANopt/README.md

 # EPLANopt #
-EPLANoptMAC allows the creation of the Marginal Abatement Cost (MAC) curve based on the EnergyPLAN software and by means of an optimization process.
+EPLANopt allows the creation of the Marginal Abatement Cost (MAC) curve based on the EnergyPLAN software and by means of an optimization process.

 ![](Chart_anim.gif)